LayerOneCloud/cryptobronto.com/README.md

 &nbsp; Major: no findings, nothing to worry about.</br>
 &nbsp; Medium: no findings, nothing to worry about.</br>
 &nbsp; Minor: no findings, nothing to worry about.</br>
-&nbsp; Informational: Audit is limited to code review</br>
+&nbsp; Informational: Audit included code review, infrastructure vulnerability checks and team KYC's</br>
 </br>
 Checks Completed</br>
 &nbsp; Gas efficiency check: passed